On average, your neighbors pay $100 a month.See Your Rates

 |Price Per Month||$68.71|

 If you want car insurance in South Carolina that offers reliable coverage at an affordable price, you have to shop around.
 To do this, you have to compare quotes from multiple insurance companies.
 But that can be a hassle if you do it on your own.
 Thankfully, QuoteWizard makes it a lot easier.

 We’ll help you by introducing you to a number of top insurance companies.
 Then you can compare rates and decide which coverage options are the best for your situation.
 That means less legwork and, better yet, lower costs.

-Last year, 49,949 people used QuoteWizard to compare quotes from top companies and find the cheapest car insurance rates in South Carolina.
+Last year, 49,949 people used QuoteWizard to compare car insurance quotes in South Carolina from top companies, and find the cheapest rates.

 These are the most common vehicles owned by South Carolina drivers requesting car insurance quotes through QuoteWizard in the past year.

 Last year, these were the most common car insurance companies reported by QuoteWizard users living in the state of South Carolina.
 Out of the 49,949 South Carolina drivers that used QuoteWizard to request insurance quotes last year, 4,234 had no car insurance.

 Legally all US drivers are required to carry a minimum level of insurance, but those levels vary from state to state.
 In South Carolina, drivers need to follow what is known as the 25/50/25 rule when it comes to their insurance policy.